Mylab6/PiTheremin/README.md

 # PiTheremin
 Here's some very basic code to get a theremin like instrument working with a Rasberry Pi and a Lidar sensor.
-Use at your own risk,
+Use at your own risk;

-//this project is no longer maintained, but shared in hope it may be useful.
+//This project is no longer maintained, but shared in hope it may be useful.

 I decided to at least make things easier to get started, I'm working on the setup script now, which should install everything.